 How to Identify Sustainable Food Choices in Calgary

 “A sustainable food system is a collaborative network that integrates several components in order to enhance a community’s environmental, economic and social well-being.”
-Definition of a Sustainable Food System

 Maintaining healthy and sustainable diets requires mindful food choices.
 Sustainable food is defined as food that is safe and healthy or that has a lower environmental impact.